 Trinidad.
-For over a century, Trinidad has had considerable energy exploration activity on land and in shallow waters.
-We provide offshore aviation services to our customers in the region.
+For over a century, Trinidad has had considerable oil and gas exploration activity on land and in shallow waters.
+We provide offshore aviation services and SAR services to our customers in the region.

 Latin America, Other.
-In addition to our operations in Brazil, we operate helicopters in Guyana and Suriname.
-We also lease helicopters and provide technical support to air operators in Chile and Mexico.
+In addition to our operations in Brazil and Guyana, we operate helicopters in Suriname, and we lease helicopters and provide technical support to air operators in Chile and Mexico.

 Canada.
-We own a 25% voting interest and a 40% economic interest in Cougar Helicopters Inc. ("Cougar"), a major offshore helicopter services provider in Canada.
+We own a 25% voting interest and a 40% economic interest in Cougar Helicopters Inc. ("Cougar"), a major aviation services provider in Canada.
 Cougar's operations are primarily focused on serving the offshore energy industry off Canada's Atlantic coast and in the Arctic.